SecretFoundation/docs/docs/cli/secretcli.md

 If you pass `--gas=auto`, the gas supply will be automatically estimated before executing the transaction.

-Gas estimate might be inaccurate as state changes could occur in between the end of the simulation and the actual execution of a transaction, thus an adjustment is applied on top of the original estimate in order to ensure the transaction is broadcasted successfully.
+Gas estimate might be inaccurate as state changes could occur in between the end of the simulation and the actual execution of a transaction, thus an adjustment is applied on top of the original estimate in order to ensure the transaction is broadcast successfully.
 The adjustment can be controlled via the `--gas-adjustment` flag, whose default value is 1.0.
 :::

 Now, view the updated balances of the origin and destination accounts: